kaakaa/pflenker.github.io/_posts/2019-11-08-rust-text-editor-chapter-4.md

 to simpler colors in case they are not supported by the current terminal.

 {% include hecto/draw-status-bar.html %}

+> Note: On some terminals, such as on Mac, the termion colors won't be displayed
+> properly.
+For the sake of the tutorial, you could then use `termion::style::Invert`.
+[See this github issue for details.](https://github.com/pflenker/hecto-tutorial/issues/3)

 <small>[See this step on
 github](https://github.com/pflenker/hecto-tutorial/tree/draw-status-bar)</small>